ucd-library/fin/docs/services/finac-service.md

 FinAC provides additional access control functionality for container access and discovery leveraging the Fedora LDP's WebAC implementation.

 FinAC uses standard WebAC to limit access to the LDP containers and binaries via the `/fcr:acl` endpoint.
-However, special `acl:agent` roles allow `essync` to pull over containers metadata to the Fin discovery layer (Elastic Search API) even if the container is not publicly accessible (`acl:agentClass foaf:agent` has been overridden).
+However, special `acl:agent` roles allow `dbsync` to pull over containers metadata to the external database (ex: ElasticSearch) even if the container is not publicly accessible (`acl:agentClass foaf:agent` has been overridden).

 ## Setup